 2. Get Closer to Nature in Tao Dan Park

-There are so many free things to do in Saigon, and if you are the person who looks for a fresh atmosphere, Tao Dan Park is the perfect place for you.
-Tao Dan Park has an abundant urban green space that covers 10 hectares of Saigon, and it is the home of over 1,000 prominent trees.
-Situated in the center of the city, this refreshing park provides much oxygen to the people in a congested city.
+There are so many free things to do in Saigon, and Tao Dan Park is the perfect place for a fresh atmosphere.
+The abundant urban green space covers 10 hectares of Saigon and is home to over 1,000 prominent trees.
+Situated in the city’s center, this refreshing park provides much oxygen to the people in a congested city.

-If you come to this park in the early morning or late afternoon, you can see more of the local lifestyle with people doing exercise, walking, and practicing yoga or tai chi together.
-Not to mention that there is a bird singing contest in the early morning, where locals bring their pet birds in cages to meet up and enjoy a cup of coffee; this is a fascinating part of Vietnamese culture.
+In the early morning or late afternoon, you can see more of the local lifestyle with people doing exercise, walking, and practicing yoga or tai chi together.
+Not to mention that there is a bird singing contest in the early morning, where locals bring their pet birds in cages to meet up and enjoy a cup of coffee.
+This is a fascinating part of Vietnamese culture.

 Tips and notes: